learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 // src/features/astronauts/astronautsSlice.js
 export function fetchAstronauts() {
   return function (dispatch) {
-    dispatch({ type: "astronauts/astronautsLoading" });
+    // dispatch an initial action to set up a "loading" state dispatch({ type: "astronauts/astronautsLoading" });

-    fetch("http://api.open-notify.org/astros.json")
+    // initiate a network request with fetch fetch("http://api.open-notify.org/astros.json")
       .then((response) => response.json())
       .then((astronauts) =>
-        dispatch({
+        // when we have data from the response, dispatch another action to add the data to our Redux store dispatch({
           type: "astronauts/astronautsLoaded",
           payload: astronauts.people,